-There is no traditional ecological knowledge component in this program.
-Data sharing with interested users is achieved through our website, which provides information on project history, and prior results.
+There is no formal traditional ecological knowledge or community involvement component in this program.
+We informally conduct data and information sharing with interested users through our website, which provides information on project history, prior results, and data access.
+We also give presentations to local (Fairbanks) schools.
+By the end of April 2009 we will have given